nordeck/matrix-meetings/docs/data-model.md

 # Data Format

-The “meetings widget” is an application to create and manage video conference meetings in the Element messenger.
+“NeoDateFix” is an application to create and manage video conference meetings in the Element messenger.
 Technically, it supports the following core features:

 1. Schedule video conference meetings as new Matrix rooms.